Algoryx/click-mirror/README.md

 ### Release:s

+*Releases are only done on git.algoryx.se, and tags are then pushed to github.*
-Releases are made by pushing the tag to be released, GitLab will build, test and publish the version.
+They are made by pushing the tag to be released, GitLab will build, test and publish the version.
 Release tags are semver only, eg 0.1.2.

 Steps: